 The platform supports core manufacturing workflows such as MRP, BOM management, routing, inventory control, procurement, order management, and reporting.

-1. Production Planning and Scheduling
+1. Production Planning, MRP, and Routing

 Production planning becomes difficult when demand, material availability, labor, and machine capacity are handled separately.
 The platform helps teams plan production runs, check material needs, and adjust schedules before delays affect customer orders.